3️⃣ White-box Methods

 Exercise - compute vertical attention scores (Part 2: Full version with depth control)

-Challenge: Later sentences have more tokens to attend to than earlier sentences, which can bias scores.
+The challenge is that later sentences have more tokens to attend to than earlier sentences, which can bias scores.
 The paper addresses this with depth-control normalization using rank-based normalization.

 Now implement the full algorithm including depth control and optional z-score normalization.